Sunday, July 25, 2010

 El Paso Street Photography: How photos may rob our souls.

-We had never done this before, at least not the entire summer, and we soon found that anyone who says there’s nothing to do in El Paso hasn’t been paying attention.
+I had never done this before, at least not the entire summer, and I soon found that anyone who says there’s nothing to do in El Paso hasn’t been paying attention.

-There’s so much going on during the summer we sometimes have to decide among festivals, concerts, offbeat church bazaars, craft markets.
+There’s so much going on during the summer I sometimes have to decide among festivals, concerts, offbeat church bazaars, craft markets.

 I find I'm attracted to what I guess is called Street photography, random shots of city life.